SerratedSharp/CSharpWasmRecipes/README.md

 ```

 > [!IMPORTANT]
-> This approach should be avoided due to security risks of interoplating strings into javascript, where a string might be derived from user generated data upstream.
+> This approach should be avoided due to security risks of interpolating strings into javascript, where a string might be derived from user generated data upstream.
 Mitigation is possible, but it is a potential security pitfall.

-## Async/Promoises with WebAssemblyRuntime.InvokeAsync (Discouraged/Legacy)
+## Async/Promises with WebAssemblyRuntime.InvokeAsync (Discouraged/Legacy)

 PromisesWUno demonstrates legacy approaches to calling JS methods that return promises, and awaiting them in C#.